emissary-ingress/emissary/user-guide/docker-compose.md

     - AMBASSADOR_NO_KUBEWATCH=no_kubewatch
 ```

 Note the mounted volume.
 When Ambassador Edge Stack bootstraps on container startup it checks the `/ambassador/ambassador-config` directory for configuration files.
-We will use this behavior to configure ambassador.
+We will use this behavior to configure Ambassador Edge Stack.

 Note also the `AMBASSADOR_NO_KUBEWATCH` environment variable.
 Without this, Ambassador Edge Stack will try to use the Kubernetes API to watch for service changes, which won't work in Docker.